256 Area Code Slammed with Over 16 Million Robocalls

 Are you signed up for the National Do Not Call Registry, but still getting unwanted sales calls?
 If a company is ignoring the Registry, there’s a good chance it’s a scam.
 Unwanted calls are becoming an everyday occurrence for most consumers and with no way to make them stop, they are beyond frustrating.

-YouMail, based in Irwin, California, keeps track of robocalls and reports them to their Robocall Index Snapshot.
+YouMail, based in Irvine, California, keeps track of robocalls and reports them to their Robocall Index Snapshot.
 The 256-area code had a total of 16.6 million robocalls for the month of April, an increase of 3 million from April 2017.
 YouMail reports that 1.3 million people with a 256-area code phone number were affected by these calls with the average person receiving 9.8 calls.

 Robocalls are an alter ego for telemarketers.
 These scammers use different names, many disguised as local companies or people you know to get you on the line.
 After answering, you may have the option to press a number that will add your name being to the no call list.
 However, pressing the number from the prompt puts your name and number on a black-market list to sell to other scammers.